Is Mexico Safe? Avoid These Cities

 Its exceptionally high rates of homicides and drug-related violence have earned it this infamous title.
 With a shocking homicide rate of 138 per 100,000 people, Tijuana is a hotbed of cartel activity, serving as a primary entry point for drugs from South America.

 Its proximity to the United States border has made it a significant hub for human trafficking and organized crime.
+Armed robbery occurs frequently in Mexico’s urban areas, including Tijuana, and is a significant risk for both locals and travelers.
 Surprisingly, Tijuana also holds the unfortunate distinction of being the most hazardous city in the world based on homicide rate statistics.

 As with all border towns, Tijuana has had the misfortune of being stuck between the highest consumer of drugs to the North (the U.S.A.) and the highest producer of drugs to the South (Colombia).